Источник: Calvert Watkins, The American Heritage® Dictionary of Indo-European Roots, 2000.

 *gwer-2

-To favor.
 Oldest form *gwer2-.

 1. Suffixed zero-grade form *gw-to-. grace, grateful, gratify, gratis, gratitude, gratuitous, gratuity; agree, congratulate, disgrace, ingrate, ingratiate, maugre, from Latin grtus, pleasing, beloved, agreeable, favorable, thankful, with related suffixed forms *gw-ti-, *gw-t--, *gw-t-olo-.